 As of 2014, the project has been in a prolonged coma for the past years, with only a few commits now and then.
 Some changes in >2.6 linux kernels caused some timing problems which are possibly not entirely solved yet.
 However some progress has been made towards supporting ELMxxx based interfaces which are popular, relatively inexpensive and simple(r) to work with.

-The 0.3 release was the last one made by the original team.
-Currently the most recent code should be taken from the CVS repository, as the source packages can be a few commits out of date.
+If the current packages available on SourceForge causes problems, the most recent code can always be taken from the CVS repository, as the releases can be a few commits out of date.
 Any prospective user should be prepared to spend some time getting the package to work for their current setup.
 All bug reports and patches are welcome and should be submitted to the sourceforge project page.